 SeniorLine is a FREEPHONE National confidential listening service for older people.
 Older callers can call free between 10am and 10pm every day of the year on 1800 804 591.

 ALONE have launched a COVID-19 support line for older people, working in collaboration with the Department of Health and the HSE.
-Phone 0818 222 024 from 8am – 8pm, 7 days a week.
+Phone 0818 222 024 from 8am to 8pm.

 Alzheimer National Helpline has a free Dementia Nurse and Dementia Adviser call-back service to deal with increased need during COVID-19 crisis.
-Call 1800 341 341 Monday to Friday 10am–5pm, and Saturday 10am–4pm
+Call 1800 341 341.

-Some LGBTQI+ women may feel isolated from their peers and chosen family, or feel stuck in their homes with family members who do not support their sexuality or identity.
+Some LGBTQI+ women may feel isolated from their peers and chosen family.
 They might feel scared and anxious about the future.